Chapter 4:

 John 8:31-55

 If you remain in my word, you are really my disciples, and you will know the truth, and the truth will set you free. . .
 Therefore if the Son sets you free, you will be free indeed. . .
-Jesus said to them: “If God were your Father, you would love me, for from God I came forth and am here.
-Neither have I come of my own initiative at all, but that One sent me forth.
-Why is it you do not know what I am speaking?
+Jesus said to them: “If God were your Father, you would love me, for I came from God and I am here.
+I have not come of my own initiative, but that One sent me.
+Why do you not understand what I am saying?
 Because you cannot listen to my word.
 You are from your father the Devil, and you wish to do the desires of your father.”. . .
-In answer the Jews said to him: “Do we not rightly say, You are a Samaritan and have a demon?”
+In answer the Jews said to him: “Are we not right in saying, You are a Samaritan and have a demon?”
 Jesus answered: “I do not have a demon, but I honor my Father, and you dishonor me.
 But I am not seeking glory for myself; there is One that is seeking and judging.
 Most truly I say to you, If anyone observes my word, he will never see death at all.”
 The Jews said to him: “Now we do know you have a demon.
 Abraham died, also the prophets; but you say, ‘If anyone observes my word, he will never taste death at all.’
-You are not greater than our father Abraham, who died, are you?
-Also, the prophets died.
+53 You are not greater than our father Abraham, who died, are you?
+Also the prophets died.
 Who do you claim to be?”
 Jesus answered: “If I glorify myself, my glory is nothing.
-It is my Father that glorifies me, he who you say is your God; and yet you have not known him.
-But I know him.
-And if I said I do not know him I should be like you, a liar.
+It is my Father that glorifies me, the one who you say is your God, yet you have not known him.
+But I know him, and if I said I did not know him I would be like you, a liar.
 But I do know him and am observing his word.”

 1 Kings 8:43

-. . . may you yourself listen from the heavens, your established place of dwelling. . .
+. . . may you then listen from the heavens, your dwelling place. . .

 Psalm 78:26

-He began making an east wind burst forth in the heavens, and making a south wind blow by his own strength.
+He stirred up the east wind in the heavens, and made a south wind blow by his power.

 Psalm 79:2

-They have given the dead body of your servants as food to the fowls of the heavens, The flesh of your loyal ones to the wild beasts of the earth.
+They have given the dead bodies of your servants as food to the birds of the heavens, The flesh of your loyal ones to the wild beasts of the earth.

 Psalm 148:1-5

-148 Praise Jah, you people!
+Praise Jah, you people!
 Praise Jehovah from the heavens, praise him in the heights.
 Praise him, all you his angels.
 Praise him, all you his army.
 Praise him, you sun and moon.
 Praise him, all you stars of light.
-Praise him, you heavens of the heavens, and you waters that are above the heavens.
+Praise him, O heavens of the heavens, and you waters above the heavens.
 Let them praise the name of Jehovah, for he himself commanded, and they were created.

 Psalm 8:3, 4